 At the beginning of 21-22 Dallas Road embraced a new enabling curriculum that has been designed to internalize and cement both skills and knowledge for our children.
-This will be from the early stages in the EYFS then through KS1 and KS2, incrementally building children's long-term memory with a significant impact on progressive attainment for all our children.
-At Dallas Road we have determined that our definition of learning is a change to the long-term memory.
+This is from EYFS, through KS1 and KS2, incrementally developing children's long-term memory with a significant impact on progressive attainment for all our children.
+At Dallas Road we have determined that our understanding of learning involves concepts being stored in a child's long-term memory in a form where they can be used flexibly and adaptively .
 We aim to provide a creative, vocabulary rich curriculum that challenges and inspires our children, in preparation for life in a culturally diverse and ever-changing world.
 High expectations, inclusive strategies, enriching experiences and precise teaching all form the basis of our approach.
 Our children will have the opportunity to read widely, be creative, understand their communities, ask questions and become knowledgeable, independent learners who think as global citizens, with the cultural capital they need to succeed.
 The curriculum we offer is enriched and personalised to our children and prioritises the things we want our children to experience during their time with us.
 Our Curriculum will prepare our children for life-long learning.

 To support our curriculum offer, we decided as a school that having key threads running through our subject areas as a backbone to how and what we teach was essential.
 These would ‘drive’ learning forwards and become the ‘drivers’ for the Dallas Road Curriculum.
 After a thorough consultation with children, staff, parents and governors, we decided on seven main drivers for our exciting curriculum:

 1: Key Skills

 To ensure that all our children receive the very best education that we can provide by equipping ALL children with the necessary skills in reading, writing and mathematics to succeed.